-Family who love to hike will find plenty to explore at this little-known national park.
+Family who love to hike will find plenty to explore in this little-known national park.

 Upgraded from a national monument to a national park in 2013, Pinnacles is a popular retreat for nature lovers living in the San Francisco Bay area, but it’s relatively unknown to other national park enthusiasts.
 Formed by millions of years of volcanic eruptions, lava flows, and landslides, the park is located about a 3-hour drive from San Francisco and Sacramento in Central California.